Family Therapy Training Program

 In this introductory course trainees learn about the dynamics of creating and sustaining couples’ relationships.
 A detailed account of the theories of John Gottman serves as the anchor for clinical approaches to difficulties among couples.

 This is a use-of-self course that takes trainees through the basic challenges of the therapeutic situation and the role of therapist with couples, families and individuals.
-The course involves man simulations and dynamic exercises.
-Men and women are taught separately.
+The course involves many simulations and dynamic exercises.

 The course addresses the personal changes and challenges faced by trainees in the process of becoming family therapists.
 Trainees respond to the kinds of materials clients bring through individual journaling and class discussions.
 The course stresses the technique of self-growth that makes family therapy dynamic, exciting and personal for the therapist.